mcsrainbow/prometheus-remote-write-client/README.md

 | **Snappy + Protobuf**   | Fully compatible wire format                              |
 | **Debug Mode**          | Pretty `/metrics`-style output for verification           |

-Designed to be **simple, transparent, and deterministic** — no hidden state and no background threads.
+Designed to be **simple, transparent, and deterministic**, with no hidden state and no background threads.

 ## Example Usage